KMBC-TV

 KMBC-TV (channel 9) is a television station in Kansas City, Missouri, United States, affiliated with ABC.
 It is owned by Hearst Television alongside CW affiliate KCWE (channel 29).
-The two stations share studios on Winchester Avenue in the Ridge-Winchester section of Kansas City, Missouri; KMBC-TV's transmitter is located in the city's Blue Valley section.
+The two stations share studios on Winchester Avenue near Swope Park in southeast Kansas City, Missouri; KMBC-TV's transmitter is located at 23rd Street and Topping Avenue, east of downtown in the Blue Valley area.